-1 All senior managers of AMP Bank received a cash STI award during the 2013 financial year (total of 14 individuals).
-A LTI grant was awarded to six of the 14 senior managers during the 2013 financial year.
-No guaranteed bonuses, sign-on awards or termination payments were made to any senior manager during the 2013 financial year.
+Eleven senior managers of AMP Bank received a cash STI award for the 2014 financial year.
+Two senior managers ceased employment during 2014 and were therefore not eligible for an award.
+(14 senior managers received an award in 2013).
+An LTI grant was awarded to four of the 13 senior managers during the 2014 financial year (six in 2013).
+No guaranteed bonuses, sign-on awards or termination payments were made to any senior manager during the 2014 or 2013 financial years.
+Where a senior manager was in a reportable role for a portion of the financial year, only the remuneration for the relevant period has been reported.

-^{2.} Includes base salary and superannuation contributions.
+2. Includes base salary, superannuation contributions and any cash allowances and additional payments.